LakshmiLokesh12/movie-booking-app/README.md

 # MOVIE-BOOKING-APPLICATION
-This project is node.js back-end code for a Movie Booking Application that can create various entities like users, movies, theatres, bookings and payments as well as perform various actions on them.
+This project is node.js back-end code for a Movie Booking Application that can create various entities like USERS, MOVIES, THEATERS,BOOKINGS and PAYMENTS as well as perform various actions on them.

 *******  Features  **********